Frequently Asked Questions

 - successfully complete project assignments.

-The training is a professional certification in facilities maintenance that demonstrates your commitment to the industry.
+The training focuses on facilities maintenance and demonstrates your commitment to the industry.
 From training, you get

 - the most current techniques in building operations.